zluvsand/github_profile/README.md

 Here are two ways we could display the activity summary:
 * HTML approach: `<p><img src="<url>"/></p>`
 * Markdown apporach: `![](<url>)`

+HTML approach allows further customisation of the rendered image such as resizing and aligning.

 To customise the following activity summary for your GitHub, replace `zluvsand` with your GitHub username and `github_profile` with your repository to display
 ### 📍 2.1.
 GitHub stats